anubhavcodes/socialkarma/README.md

 - [✅] Add precommit hooks.
 - [ ] Switch to a better package manager.
 - [ ] More???
+- [ ] Deploy on heroku or something similar for one off dynos.

 It's a heavy WIP and I will think more about the features and decide on an MVP release